-The Impact of Brexit
+The impact of Brexit

-In June 2016, voters in the United Kingdom approved an advisory referendum to withdraw from the European Union, which exit (and the political, economic and other uncertainties it has raised) is commonly referred to as "Brexit".
-Since the Brexit vote in June 2016, the deadline for Brexit has been extended multiple times and there has been significant volatility in the global stock markets and currency exchange rates, as well as challenging market conditions in the United Kingdom.
-The December 2019 general election in the United Kingdom resulted in a significant working majority for the ruling Conservative party, and as a result, the United Kingdom left the European Union on January 31, 2020.
-There is now a transition period until December 31, 2020 in which the United Kingdom and European Union are to negotiate a new trading relationship for goods and services.
-Failure to complete negotiations by the implementation deadline of December 31, 2020, subject to any extension thereof, or failure to agree with the European Union to favorable terms, could result in the United Kingdom becoming subject to trade agreements with the European Union that are less favorable than those currently in effect.
-Although we continue to actively monitor the ongoing potential impacts of Brexit and continue to work to minimize its impact on our business, if negotiations are not complete by December 31, 2020, these conditions could continue and there could be increased costs from tariffs on trade between the United Kingdom and European Union and disruptions to the free movement of goods, services and people between the United Kingdom and the European Union and other parties.
-Further, uncertainty around and developments regarding these and related issues has contributed to deteriorating market conditions and could further adversely impact consumer and investor confidence and the economy of the United Kingdom and the economies of other countries in which we operate and cause significant volatility in currency exchange rates.
+As a result of the June 2016 referendum, the United Kingdom withdrew from the European Union ("Brexit") on January 1, 2020.
+It began a transition period until December 31, 2020 in which to negotiate a new trading relationship for goods and services.
+Failure to complete negotiations by the deadline could result in the United Kingdom becoming subject to trade agreements with the European Union that are less favorable than those currently in effect.
+In addition, since the referendum, there has been periods of significant volatility in the global stock markets and currency exchange rates, as well as challenging market condition in the United Kingdom.
 Given the lack of comparable precedent, it is unclear what financial, trade, regulatory and legal implications the withdrawal of the United Kingdom from the European Union will have on our business, particularly United Kingdom and other European operations; however, Brexit and its related effects could have a material impact on the Company's consolidated financial position or operating results.